NotNV6/PearlThrough/README.md

 # PearlThrough
-Made due to multiple requests
+Made due to multiple requests.
 Code might not be the best, still learning Java.

 # Notes